Interface Definitions - C++

 *

-* @param table_name the table name
+* @param table_name Table name

-* @return std::shared_ptr<TableSchema> the table schema
+* @return Shared pointer to the table schema

 */